hfm/puppet-vaz/README.md

 ### Configuring vaz

-To install the vaz server with default parameters, declare the `vaz` class.
+To install the vaz server, declare the `vaz` class like the following:

 ```puppet
 class { 'vaz':